 The RAO has up to 10 days to provide a response to the request and is only required to provide records that are in existence.
 Under the updated Public Records LAW, RAO’s are required to provide public records in an electronic format, unless the record is not available electronically or the requestor does not have the ability to receive a report in electronic format.

-Requests may be written, or made in person, by postal mail, by fax, or through electronic mail.
+Requests may be written, or by postal mail, by fax, or through electronic mail.
 A reasonable description of the document(s) requested should be provided, to assist the ROA in identifying the requested documents.

 Saugus Police Records Officer